jessemillman/geth-tampermonkey/README.md

    - Type ":wq".
 Press return

 ## Common Issues
 1. You may get an "Operation not permitted" error when trying to run the automate_geth.sh script via crontab.
-Read https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/ to fix this on macos
+Read [this article](https://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/) to fix this on macos

 ## Usage